viral32111/events/README.md

 ## Callbacks

-Documentation & examples for each callback are provided within the source code.
-The following callbacks are available:
+Documentation for each callback is written within the source code as comments.

 * Server
   * [`PlayerCanJoinCallback`](/src/main/kotlin/com/viral32111/events/callback/server/PlayerCanJoinCallback.kt) - When a player attempts to join the server.